Apply online Download brochure

 Master in Management

-The curriculum of the Master in Management consists of 13 courses, one group company project, a supply chain management project, a personal development portfolio of workshops and an integrative final project resulting in a total of 60 ECTS and equivalent study load of 1680 hours.
+The curriculum of the Master in Management consists of 12 core courses, one group company project, a supply chain management project, a personal development portfolio of workshops and an integrative final project resulting in a total of 60 ECTS and equivalent study load of 1680 hours.

 Course Educational hrs ECTS